super3/Sketch-and-Shake/README.md

 Sketch and Shake
 =============
 This is my first app for Windows 7 Phone, designed during Experience Microsoft 2012.
-It is essentially and etch-a-sketch app.
+It is essentially a etch-a-sketch app.
 You draw with your finger and shake your phone to erase.

 Developers
 -------